New chilling hotel room selfie of alleged Trump gunman revealed as shock footage reveals exact moment Secret Service opened fire

 Loaded Language

-The headline prioritizes emotional impact and visual drama over factual precision or neutrality, using sensational terms to attract attention.
+The headline prioritizes emotional impact and dramatic visuals over factual clarity or proportionality, which undermines journalistic neutrality.

-✕ Sensationalism: The headline uses emotionally charged language like 'chilling' and 'shock footage' to heighten drama rather than neutrally describe the content.
+✕ Sensationalism: The headline uses emotionally charged language like 'chilling' and 'shock footage' to heighten drama rather than neutrally present facts.

 "New chilling hotel room selfie of alleged Trump gunman revealed as shock footage reveals exact moment Secret Service opened fire"

-✕ Framing By Emphasis: The headline emphasizes graphic visual content (selfie, footage) over the legal or political significance of the event, prioritizing spectacle.
+✕ Framing By Emphasis: The headline emphasizes visual sensationalism (selfie, footage) over the legal or security implications of the event.

 "New chilling hotel room selfie of alleged Trump gunman revealed as shock footage reveals exact moment Secret Service opened fire"